huotianjun/Webmqx/README.md

 Because it uses RabbitMQ client framework in your web services, so Webmqx client can easily be **embedded** in any other application server, which running anywhere, written in any language.

-It is easy to use.
-No parameterize with web server module of Webmqx,  but all http requests routing to web service by the settings in your application.
+It is easy to use: no parameterize with web server module of Webmqx,  and all HTTP requests routing to web service by the settings in your application.

 It can also be used as HTTP load-balancing proxy server.